makersacademy/bowling-challenge/README.md

 - a game with no strikes or spares
 - strike bonus applied
 - spare bonus applied
-- perfect game of 300 when 12 strikes
+- perfect game of 300 when 12 strikes are bowled

 ## Instalation ##
 clone this repository and open the specRunner.html in a browser to run the tests